Ali-Ozturk/AAU-Datalogi/5. Semester/UA-smokeCoop/README.md

   - [x] (Admin-panel) Uploading of .gifs should not be allowed anymore
   - [x] (Overall) Fix folder name: gifs -> videos
   - [x] (Overall) Refractor code where a gif is used to use .mp4 instead.
-- [x] Add setpos in utility database
+- [ ] Add colouns to utility table in database
+  - [ ] Creator comments, utility tags, setpos
 - [ ] Create initial idea or layout of the Practice part